 Johnson also contests that while he was managing Airbnb properties, he was acting more as a partner, and not as an official property manager.
 He does not believe he owes property owners money.
 In interviews with the Citizen-Times, property owners say Johnson owes them thousands in unpaid Airbnb rental fees.
 Some are pursuing legal action against him.

 License revocations are infrequent and uncommon.
 The North Carolina Real Estate Commission supervises hundreds of thousands of brokers and typically revokes only a handful of licenses every year.
 Between 2016 and 2018 it revoked between ten to 14 licenses.

 Staying up to date on licensing rules, regulations and requirements makes you a better realtor and protects you from legal trouble.
 North Carolina requires 8 hours of continuing education every year, and license renewal must be done by June 10.
 At least 4 hours of CE must be done in a classroom, but the rest can be completed online at your leisure.
-Learn more at https://www.realestatetraininginstitute.com/north-carolina-real-estate-licensing-requirements/.
+Learn more on our North Carolina Licensing FAQ page.